top of page

 What to Expect at Orangetown Acupuncture

 During your first visit, we assess your posture, scapular movement, and muscle balance.
-We then tailor a treatment plan combining acupuncture, soft tissue regulation, and corrective movement guidance.
+We then tailor a treatment plan that combines acupuncture, soft tissue regulation, and corrective movement guidance.
 Each session is designed to restore your unique shoulder function.

 Orangetown Acupuncture – Orangeburg, NY